infojunkie/music-l10n/experiments/sheet-player/README.md

 HOWEVER!
 What happens when the user wants to stop playback before the song is over?
 The Web MIDI API specifies a `Output.clear()` method which should clear this queue of future MIDI events, but [Chrome does not implement it yet](https://bugs.chromium.org/p/chromium/issues/detail?id=471798).
 I still haven't found a workaround for that.

 ## Experiment: using MIDI Through Ports to route output to softsynth
-Routing the MIDI output of the sheet player to a softsynth such as http://mmontag.github.io/dx7-synth-js/.
+Routing the MIDI output of the sheet player to a softsynth such as a [Yamaha DX7 emulator](http://mmontag.github.io/dx7-synth-js/).
 The `MIDI Through Port` ports appear both as input and output, and indeed they show up both on the sheet player's output MIDI ports, and on the DX7 emulator's input ports.

-- Open `./index.html`
-- Select `MIDI Through Port-0` as output
+- Open the Sheet Player app and select `MIDI Through Port-0` as output
-- Open http://mmontag.github.io/dx7-synth-js/ in another tab
-- Select `MIDI Through Port-0` as MIDI Device (this is the synth's input)
+- Open the Yamaha DX7 emulator in another tab and select `MIDI Through Port-0` as MIDI Device (which is the synth's input)
 - Play!
 - Change instruments on the DX7
 - Play again!